lgomezs/microservice-customer-kafka/README.md

-# Microservice customer with kafka events
+# Microservice with kafka events

 Spring Boot application with a Kafka producer to publish messages to your Kafka topic, as well as with a Kafka consumer to read those messages.